0xsisyfos/PredictionMarket/README.md

   </a>
 </div>

 For this guide, we will build on Linea.
 It is a Type 2 zkEVM, which means developers can write, test, compile, deploy, and verify smart contracts using traditional Ethereum tooling (e.g., Hardhat, Foundry, Remix, or Atlas).
-There are minor differences, which you can find in the [Linea Docs](https://docs.linea.build/developers/quickstart/ethereum-differences).
+There are minor differences with Ethereum, which you can find in the [Linea Docs](https://docs.linea.build/developers/quickstart/ethereum-differences).

 ## Creating a prediction market in Solidity

 A prediction market is a type of decentralized application where users can bet on the likelihood of future events.
-When enough people participate, they can be considered as “social epistemic tools,” in so far that prices in these markets reflect the consensus on the likelihood of specific outcomes, such as election results.
+When enough people participate, they can be considered as “social epistemic tools,” insofar as prices in these markets reflect the consensus on the likelihood of specific outcomes, such as election results.

 <div align="center">
   <a href="https://x.com/VitalikButerin/status/1827640377060233716?ref_src=twsrc%5Etfw">